Tag

 Snapchat is among the most popular social media platforms which have always been on the list of alternatives to Instagram, Facebook, and others.
 The platform is famous for its unique face filters which can turn you into a new person.
 The list of face filters is growing as the app has offered freedom to the users for creating their own filter which can be used by other users too.

-Apart from its face filter, the has disappearing messages and stories which once seen will disappear.
+Apart from its face filter, the application has disappearing messages and stories which once seen will disappear.
 Though you can change the setting according to your requirements, the default settings are set for disappearing ones.

 Talking about the similarity which you will observe in Snapchat, you can check stories posted by your friends.
 It has a similar discovery section where you can check stories of other public accounts.
 The application has offered better and innovative features which makes it the ideal alternative to Instagram.